-Echothiophate eye drops is used for:
+Echothiophate eye drops are used for:

 Treating certain types of glaucoma.
 It is also used for diagnosing and treating certain types of crossed eyes.
 It may also be used for certain conditions as determined by your doctor.

-Echothiophate eye drops is a cholinesterase inhibitor.
+Echothiophate eye drops are a cholinesterase inhibitor.
 It works by increasing the effects of a certain chemical found naturally in the eyes, which lowers the pressure in the eyes and causes the pupil to become smaller.

 Do NOT use echothiophate eye drops if:

 - you are allergic to any ingredient in echothiophate eye drops

 - you have inflammation of the eye